Other Grants and Awards

 Mugs Stump Climbing Award

-From October 1, 2011 through December 15, 2011, the 2010 Mugs Stump Award will be accepting grant applications from small climbing teams with fast and light alpine objectives.
+From October 1 through December 15, the Mugs Stump Award will be accepting grant applications from small climbing teams with fast and light alpine objectives.
 Established in 1993 to honor the late alpinist Mugs Stump, the Mugs Stump Award annually awards grants to a select number of individuals and teams whose proposed climbs present an outstanding challenge—a first ascent, significant repeat, or first alpine-style ascent—with special emphasis placed on climbers leaving no trace of their passage.
 Sponsored by Alpinist Magazine, Black Diamond Equipment, Ltd., Mountain Gear, Patagonia, Inc., and W.L.
-Gore & Associates, Inc., the Mugs Stump Award once again encourages men, women and teams from North America to submit their applications for a part of this year’s $25,000 in grant funding.
+Gore & Associates, Inc., the Mugs Stump Award once again encourages men, women and teams from North America to submit their applications for a part of this year's grant funding.
 More information about the award and past recipients can be found here.